Natural Sciences CLEP

 - Mendelian Inheritance - This can get complicated very quickly, so just understand who came up with it, and what the general idea is behind it.
 Once you've covered some of the future topics, you can come back to this one and hopefully find it a bit easier.

 - Mendellian Inheritance Tutorial - A quasi-game that helps explain Mendelian Inheritance.
-May help those who are having trouble understanding the first link.
-Don't go too deeply in this for the Natural Sciences CLEP.
+Don't go too deeply into this for the Natural Sciences CLEP.

 - Polygenic Inheritance - Simple definition of Polygenic Inheritance